The Temptations (miniseries): Part one (November 1, 1998)

-With this success, however, soon comes trouble.
-By early 1966, David starts to develop an ego, thinking himself to be solely responsible for the Temptations' success.
-He also begins using drugs and starts showing up late for rehearsals and meetings, if he shows up at all.
-This behavior starts to take a toll on the group, and soon after recording "Ain't Too Proud to Beg", Otis and Melvin pay David a visit, staging an intervention.
-They warned him to clean up his act or else be fired.
-Later, Berry introduces the group to their new manager, Shelly Berger.
-Shelly plans to expand the Temptations' fanbase to the mainstream white audience, which they are somewhat reluctant about, as they think their original fans will see them as sell-outs.
-After some consideration, the Temptations agree and are put on a month-long tour with the Supremes.
-The tour turns out to be a success and gets them to the Copacabana, although David's destructive behavior continues, and he declares his shady friend, Flynn, his new manager instead of Shelly.
-Flynn informs the group that David wants to change the group name to "David Ruffin & The Temptations" or else he will not perform, which they reject.
-David shows up anyway, albeit late, and performs "I'm Losing You" at the Copa, and leaves in a separate limo.
-After the show, the others take a vote on whether or not they should keep David in the group, and all but Eddie vote to kick him out.
-Shortly after, David shows up at Hitsville in his limo.
+By early 1966, however, David becomes arrogant and attempts to take sole credit for the group's success.
+He also begins using drugs and starts showing up late for rehearsals and meetings, if at all.
+Soon after recording "Ain't Too Proud to Beg", Otis and Melvin pay David a visit, warning him to clean up his act or else be fired.
+Berry then introduces the group to their new manager Shelly Berger.
+Shelly plans to expand the Temptations' fanbase to the mainstream white audience.
+After some reluctance and consideration, they agree and are put on a month-long tour with The Supremes.
+The tour is successful and gets them to the Copacabana, although David considers his friend Flynn to be his new manager instead of Shelly.
+Flynn informs the group that David wants to change their name to "David Ruffin & The Temptations" or else he will not perform, which they reject.
+David shows up anyway to perform "I'm Losing You" before leaving in a separate limo.
+After the show, all of the others but Eddie vote to kick him out.
+David rushes to Hitsville in his limo.
 While the four watch from a window, Shelly meets David outside and hands him a note informing him of their decision.
-Upon reading this, David flies into a rage, yelling at them through the window.
-He then gets into his limo and drives off.
-Melvin rhetorically asks "So now what"?
+David immediately gets angry and yells at them through the window before driving off, after which Melvin rhetorically asks "So now what"?